auroravoje/auroravoje.github.io/_posts/2025-10-27-ai-agents-azure-web-app.md

 **Wait for it!**

 🚧 This post is under construction.
-Expected release at the end of December 2025. 🚧
+Expected release in January 2026. 🚧